mikevansighem/dropbox-backup/README.md

 ![Supports amd64 Architecture](https://img.shields.io/badge/amd64-yes-green?style=flat-square)
 ![Supports i386 Architecture](https://img.shields.io/badge/i386-yes-green?style=flat-square)

-Back up your Hass.io snapshots to Dropbox.
+Upload your Home Assistant backups to Dropbox.

 ## :page_facing_up: About

-This add-on allows you to upload your Hass.io snapshots to your Dropbox, keeping your snapshots safe and available in case of hardware failure.
+This add-on allows you to upload your Home Assistant backups to your Dropbox, keeping your backups safe and available in case of hardware failure.
 Uploads are triggered via a service call, making it easy to automate periodic backups or trigger uploads to Dropbox via script as you would with any other Home Assistant service.